A simple framework for your loyalty program

 #ServiceDesign #BusinessDesign #StrategicDesign

-I have worked with clothing companies, fashion industry, consumer goods and airlines — and the bottomline is that the first forgotten part is how the end people feel about the points, coins, returns, cents or prizes they get.
+I have worked with clothing companies, consumer goods, health and transportation — and the bottomline is that the first forgotten part is how the end people feel about the points, coins, returns, cents or prizes they get.

 At times, it feels impossible to get the prizes.